Closing Costs Guide · Value-First Home Team

 1% + 2% + 3% tiers applied progressively

-PTT is paid on completion day in cash — it cannot be added to your mortgage.
-On a $1,000,000 purchase, that's $18,000 out of pocket on closing day, on top of your down payment.
-This surprises many buyers who didn't budget for it separately.
+PTT is due on completion day in cash — it cannot be added to your mortgage.
+On a $1,000,000 purchase, that is typically $18,000 out of pocket on closing day, on top of the down payment.
+This is one of the most common costs buyers underestimate.

 First-Time Home Buyer Exemption